1 9 7 8 (UK)

 In 1978, Yorkshire Television adapted K.M.
 Peyton’s Flambards trilogy (Flambards, The Edge of the Cloud, and Flambards in Summer) as a 13-part series for television.
 Both series and books are a keen view of England on the eve of World War I.

-Christina Parsons is orphaned and sent to live with an innumerable series of relatives, until at age 16 she is sent to live at her slightly mad Uncle Russell’s crumbling Essex estate, Flambards.
+Lively, independent Christina Parsons (Christine McKenna) is orphaned and sent to live with an innumerable series of relatives, until at age 16 she is sent to live at her irascible, crippled and slightly mad Uncle Russell’s crumbling Essex estate, Flambards.

 Settling in at Flambards, Christina discovers that William (who loves aeroplanes) disappears daily on mysterious walks.

-Meanwhile, debt collectors gather regularly at the estate doors, Mark injures Sweetbriar (Christina’s favourite horse) in a hunting accident, and her attempts to add some cheer to her first Christmas at Flambards is met by indifference by everyone except Dick the stable-boy.
+Meanwhile, debt collectors gather regularly at the estate doors, Mark injures Sweetbriar (Christina’s favourite horse) in a hunting accident, and her attempts to add some cheer to her first Christmas at Flambards is met by indifference by everyone except Dick the stable boy (Sebastian Abineri).

-When Uncle Russell orders that Sweetbriar be sent to the slaughterhouse, Christina talks Dick into giving the horse to her and William to hide at the home of Mr Dermot, William’s friend who builds and flies aeroplanes.
+When Uncle Russell orders that Sweetbriar be sent to the slaughterhouse, Christina talks Dick into giving the horse to her and William to hide at the home of Mr Dermot (Anton Diffring), William’s friend who builds and flies aeroplanes.

-Mark later discovers Sweetbriar wasn’t destroyed and Dick is fired, leaving Violet as the sole means of support of their invalid mother.
+Mark later discovers Sweetbriar wasn’t destroyed and Dick is fired, leaving Violet (Gillian Davey) as the sole means of support of their invalid mother (Sally Sanders).
 When Christina visits the Wright’s cottage and finds them in dire straits, she tries to steal food from the house to help them but is thwarted by Mark.

 Meanwhile, on the day of King George’s coronation, William takes his first trip in “Emma,” Mr Dermot’s newest flying machine, and Violet is now dismissed from Flambards also, forcing Dick to join the army to survive.